devtron-labs/devtron/charts/devtron/README.md

 [Link to](https://docs.devtron.ai/install) more installation options for Devtron.

-For more details about configuration see the [Helm chart configuration](#configuration)
+For more details on configuration, see the [Helm chart configuration](#configuration)

 ### Access Devtron dashboard